 The Metropolitan Police warned potential attendees to avoid the area on Twitter:

 @omgAdamSaleh Costa have now closed at Ilford as injuries caused to fans being crushed Public are to avoid the area.

 — Redbridge MPS (@MPSRedbridge) September 30, 2017

-Sixty officers with several dogs arrived at around 4:10pm in an attempt to disperse the crowd.
+60 officers with several dogs arrived at around 4.10pm in an attempt to disperse the crowd.
 However, Adam was reportedly seen driving past the crowd of fans, agitating them by waving and driving at walking pace.
 Hundreds of fans were then seen running after the car.
-Fortunately, no casualties were confirmed resulting from the crowd running onto a public road after the vehicle.
+Fortunately, there were no casualties.

-Despite Adam being escorted away by the police and the explicit instructions and warnings from the police, the other three occupants of Adam’s car “continued to drive in the area and provoke the gathered crowd.”
+Despite Adam being escorted away by the police, and the explicit instructions and warnings from the police, the other occupants of Adam’s car “continued to drive in the area and provoke the gathered crowd”.
 The police stopped the car once again at 6.10pm and “and the three males were arrested in order to prevent a breach of the peace.
 They have been taken to an East London police station where they remain at this time.”

 — Cristina (@CristinaXO_LJoy) September 30, 2017